Increase DR score red

 6. When the story goes live, you’ll get a backlink.

 To increase your chances of being chosen, you should reply quickly and in a way that makes it easy for the journalist to use your quote.
-Try to keep your answer short and concise unless specifically asked for more detail.
+Try to keep your answer concise unless specifically asked for more detail.

 Sometimes such sites will have a “Write for Us” or “Contribute” section on their website, but they often won’t.